-If you compare the two previous drawings you'll see wiring for a satellite dish antenna is relatively simple.
+If you compare the two diagrams you'll see wiring for a satellite dish antenna is relatively simple.

 Units have a faceplate with two coax cable hook-ups.
-It is located on the roadside bedroom wall in the 19 ft. model, above the desk on the 22 FT. model, on the roadside wall forward of the refrigerator on the 25 ft. sleep six, and under the dinette table on the 28 ft.
-This option is not available on the 16 ft. model The faceplate has a small coax cable jumper running between the hook-ups to complete the cable TV circuit when in use.
+It is located on the roadside wall by the Audio/Video Center.
+The faceplate has a small coax cable jumper running between the hook-ups to complete the cable TV circuit when in use.